2024 Scholarships - Livingston County | CampusReel

 2024 Livingston County Scholarships

 Livingston County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 12% of Livingston County residents in Michigan over the age of 25 have graduated with a professional degree - 33% have completed high school.
+Despite high costs, 36% of Livingston County residents in New York over the age of 25 have graduated with a professional degree - 13% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Livingston County residents in Michigan will continue to need help paying for college.
-6,052 men and 5,940 women are enrolled in grades 9-12 while 4,127 men 4,948 women are currently undergraduates in college.
+It’s clear that Livingston County residents in New York will continue to need help paying for college.
+1,957 men and 1,830 women are enrolled in grades 9-12 while 3,238 men 4,519 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Livingston County residents and can help pay for school in a variety of ways.
 Livingston County scholarships, whether they are exclusively available to Livingston County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Livingston County residents.

 How much total award money and scholarships are available for Livingston County residents?